AndersDeath/diary2/000-current.md

 # 07 September - Wednesday - Saint-Perersburg

 So, yesterday we got caught in heavy rain. it's absolutely tipical weather for Saint-Petersburg in this part of the year.
-But, anyway we got a good time in the icty center.
+But, anyway we got a good time in the icty center. today i woke up and already did yoga and got a shower.